 4.1 One roll of tape.

 5. Procedure

+5.1 Standard test conditions

+The test shall be carried out at (23 ± 1) °C and (50 ± 5) % relative humidity.

-5.1 Measure the circumference of the roll by means of a steel tape, applying the tape to the roll like a belt: CR mm.
+5.2 Measure the circumference of the roll by means of a steel tape, applying the tape to the roll like a belt: CR mm.

-5.2 Mount the roll on the wedge shaped shaft of the counter.
+5.3 Mount the roll on the wedge shaped shaft of the counter.
 Set the counter to zero and pull the tape from the roll in a direction perpendicular to the counter spindle.
 Remove all the tape from the core and record the number of revolutions (to the nearest tenth of a revolution) as read from the counter when the last layer of tape has left the core: N turns